Code of Children’s Rights in Early Childhood Education

 The Code of Children’s Rights in Early Childhood Education

-Every infant, toddler, and young child has rights, and this includes within early childhood education services (as made plain by the United Nations Convention on the Rights of the Child 1992 and the New Zealand Human Rights Act 1993).
+Every infant, toddler, and young child has rights (as made plain by the United Nations Convention on the Rights of the Child 1992 and the NZ Human Rights Act 1993) and this includes within early childhood education services.

 2. For their parents, family and whānau to have the opportunity to stay with them and participate in the early childhood programme.

-8. To be treated with respect including being involved in all decisions affecting them by receiving information in a way that is understandable, and given opportunities to express views, ask questions and receive truthful responses.
+9. To be involved in all decisions affecting them by receiving information in a way that is understandable, and given opportunities to express views, ask questions and receive truthful responses.

 Copies may be downloaded and printed.